cdlc01/Housing_Analysis/README.md

 Please review our full analysis in our Jupyter Notebook (RE-NAME NOTEBOOK) or our NEED PRESENTATION LINK

-For any additional questions, please contact **Christopher de la Cruz at cdelacruz2013@gmail.com, NEED DAVID'S EMAIL**
+For any additional questions, please contact **Christopher de la Cruz at cdelacruz2013@gmail.com, David Tian at dt1086@stern.nyu.edu**

 ## Repository Structure